Saturday and Sunday, December 5-6, 12-13, 19-20, 2015

 Stroll through life in a simpler time as 350 years of American history, winter traditions, and holiday celebrations unfolds around you in New Hampshire's oldest waterfront neighborhood.

 Avoid lines by purchasing tickets in advance!
 Tickets can be purchased in advance in person at the Strawbery Banke Visitors Center at 14 Hancock Street up to the date of the event.
 To purchase tickets in advance, click here.
-Tickets are $22/adults, $11/children (ages 5-17), and $55/family.
+BEFORE November 1, 2015 tickets are $20/adults, $7.50/children (ages 5-17), and $55/family (2 adults and 2 children under 17).
+Then the price goes to $25 adults, $12.50 children (5-17), $60 for family.
 Group and corporate rates are available.

-Strawbery Banke Museum Celebrates 34th Annual Candlelight Stroll
+Strawbery Banke Museum Celebrates 36th Annual Candlelight Stroll “Winter Pastimes”

-Portsmouth, New Hampshire (October 16, 2013) - Strawbery Banke Museum celebrates “Once Upon a Winter’s Eve” during the 34th annual Candlelight Stroll, December 7-8, 14-15 and 21-22, 2013.
+Strawbery Banke Museum celebrates the theme of “Winter Pastimes” during the 36th annual Candlelight Stroll, December 5-6, 12-13 and 19-20, 2015.
 The event takes place from 5 to 9 pm on Saturdays and 4 to 8 pm on Sundays.
-Candlelight Stroll is generously supported by Bank of America, the New Hampshire State Council for the Arts, Lincoln Financial Group, Liberty Mutual Insurance Group, Amica Insurance, The Provident Bank, Newburyport Five Cents Savings, R.M.
-Davis, Inc, The Mark Wentworth Home, Kennebunk Savings, the Sheraton Portsmouth Harborside Hotel, Darrell's Music Hall, Bruce Mast & Associates, Inc., Northeast Credit Union, and Wentworth Greenhouses.
+Candlelight Stroll is generously supported by the Lincoln Financial Group, Liberty Mutual Insurance Group, People's United Bank, D.F.
+Richard, Amica Insurance, Newburyport Five Cents Savings, Northway Bank, Optima, R.M.
+Davis, Inc, Sheraton Portsmouth Harborside Hotel, Darrell's Music Hall, Northeast Credit Union, and Wentworth Greenhouses.

 Showcasing 350 years of seasonal and holiday traditions against the backdrop of the Museum’s furnished historic houses.
 On these weekend evenings, the Museum grounds glow with hundreds of lighted candle lanterns, the houses are adorned with thousands of hand-made decorations crafted from live greens and dried flowers and herbs collected from the Museum gardens, and the air is filled with the sound of holiday music and scent of woodsmoke.

 Visitors stroll from house to historic house, greeted by costumed role players and performers who recreate the traditions of times past, rediscovering the joys of simpler times.
 A toasty bonfire crackles throughout the event to warm frosty fingers and toes.
 Complimentary refreshments and hot apple cider are offered at the Cider Shed.
-The White Apron Café at Strawbery Banke offers light meals and serves a pub menu in Pitt Tavern -- visited by George Washington, John Hancock, and the Marquis de Lafayette.
+Figtree Kitchen at Strawbery Banke offers light meals in the visitors center and Pickwick's presents a costumed holiday dining experience in Pitt Tavern -- visited by George Washington, John Hancock, and the Marquis de Lafayette.
 Traditional hearth-cooking demonstrations, crafts demonstrations, and winter projects for kids provide interactive fun for multiple generations.

 “Candlelight Stroll is a cherished holiday tradition that offers a charming setting for children and adults to enjoy America’s multicultural holiday activities and customs,” said Strawbery Banke Museum president and CEO Lawrence J. Yerdon.
 “Candlelight Stroll is a magical event at an enchanting time of year.
 We are delighted to anchor the city-wide Vintage Christmas in Portsmouth celebration with this authentic and unique experience.”